About Us

 Clinical Supervisor

-A Board Certified Behaviour Analyst since, 2008, Kristen has worked in the field of applied behaviour analysis for over 20 years.
+A Behaviour Analyst since, 2008, Kristen has worked in the field of applied behaviour analysis for over 20 years.

 Kristen has worked both provincially and internationally, with individuals of all skill levels from ages 2 to their late 20s.
 She has worked in homes, centres and in the community.